top of page

 Once the planting plan is agreed, clients can either source plants themselves using the plan, or Zoe can arrange plant sourcing and supply.

-Where required, plants are sourced from specialist nurseries, delivery is arranged and the plants are set out on site ready for planting to ensure the scheme is implemented as intended.
+Where required, plants are sourced from specialist nurseries, delivery is arranged, and the plants are set out on site ready for planting, ensuring the scheme is implemented as intended.

 1. Initial Consultation